 The child must be an Australian resident and you must have contributed to their maintenance.
-For the meaning of maintaining a dependant and Australian resident for tax purposes, see Definitions on pages 71 and 73.
+For the meaning of Australian resident for tax purposes and maintaining a dependant, see Definitions on pages 71 and 73.

 We use this information to determine whether you are entitled to an increase in the income test threshold for the: